RudiCamilleri/mita/Testing.md

 	- client: ClientWallet (can be copied from address 1 in ganache-output.txt)
 	- params128: [10, 20, 30, 2, 1, 1555337743, 1655337743]
 	- params32: [30, 30, 30]
+6. Then change the wallet (at the top of the Run section), set the value to 1wei and call payGuarantee(123)
+7. Then change the wallet back to address at index 0, and call createOrder(123, 12, 0, 3, 1, 1555339743, 1555739743)